MarshalJoe/joecmarshall/content/posts/burp-suite-extensions-xss-validator.md

 It's also [very common](https://www.info-point-security.com/sites/default/files/cenzic-vulnerability-report-2014.pdf).

-That potent combination  - profitability and ubiquity - marks it as a worthy target for penetration testers interested in collecting on public bounties.

-But because of a high rate of false-positives (and inevitably imperfect logic) the process of ferreting out XSS causes a lot of noise.
+That potent combination  - profitability and ubiquity - marks it as a worthy target for penetration testers interested in public bounties.But because of a high rate of false-positives (and inevitably imperfect detection logic) the process of ferreting out XSS comes with a lot of noise.
 The [XSS Validator from Nvisium](https://blog.nvisium.com/2014/01/accurate-xss-detection-with-burpsuite.html) is designed to solve this problem.
-It verifies XSS findings exported from the [Burp Suite](http://phantomjs.org/) interface in a node server designed to receive, analyze, and pass back possible XSS snippets.
+It verifies XSS findings exported from the [Burp Suite](http://phantomjs.org/) interface in a Node server designed to receive, analyze, and validate possible XSS snippets.
 The extension is critical for testing a target with a large attack surface.

 ## Installing XSS Validator